Opportunities From: Berkeley Lab

 We are seeking TAs for our intro to Python/data science course.
 TAs will work with small groups of students, answering their questions and providing guidance as they work through coding exercises using Jupyter notebooks.
 TAs will also be asked to grade and provide feedback for weekly challenge notebooks collected from students.

 Various dates are available from June 17th to July 15th.
-A separate sign-up sheet with specific dates and times will be shared with volunteers, and volunteers can sign up for any dates/times that work best for them.
-The program will be on site, and we ask volunteers to also join us in-person.
+Please look at this sheet and sign up for any dates/times that work best for you.
+The program will be on-site, and we ask volunteers to join us in person as well.

 All volunteers participating in K-12 programs must complete an online working with minors course (~90 minutes), sign and submit a CANRA form, and pass a background check.